-- You know exactly what your getting in terms of word count, links, and social sharing.
-Without paid reviews, you might pursue a book review only to get a few sentences or be part of a round up.
-With a paid review, you know what you're paying for.
+- You know exactly what you’re getting in terms of word count, links, and social sharing.
+Without paid reviews, you might pursue a book review only to get a few sentences or be part of a round-up.
+With a paid review, you know what you’re paying for.

 - With a traditional review, and especially with organic social shares – social media posts and links about your book that you didn’t pay for but happened naturally – you don’t know what impact they have.
 You can look at the number of retweets or likes, but how many people followed the link?
 How many made a purchase?
 With (some) paid review services, you get very specific analytics to at least let you know how many people engaged with a post, or at the very most tell you who clicked through to purchase a book.

 - What you generally do not know is whether you are going to get a positive review.
 Throwing the dice (and a big chunk of change) at one review and not knowing if it will bolster or break your book is nerve-wracking.

 - Many authors are unaware of the fact that the people these reviews are targeted at – editors and publishers, booksellers, librarians, and die-hard readers – can spot a paid review from a mile away.
 Therefore it doesn’t have the impact of a review earned through a traditional book marketing campaign.
 While you may have a review in Kirkus, which the industry keeps an eye on, professionals know that Kirkus Indie Reviews are paid placements.
 Much like when a blogger is paid to write about a product, a review that is paid for can carry less weight with insiders.